nayefzedane/real-time-project---Robot-door-detection/code/README.md

 At this stage, we have a self-detection model that identifies an open door in real time.
 In the next step, we will move to the final navigation code, where we will use a **TELLO** drone.

 ## Code Implementation
-Here’s the translated and professionally rewritten version of your text, formatted for a `.md` file.
-It is concise, professional, and ready to be added to GitHub:

 ## Code Introduction
 At this stage, we are ready to transition to the code implementation.